 Art of STEM

-UGA Graduate and Undergraduate students are encouraged to submit photographic or illustrative images that relate to their research in science, technology, engineering, and mathematics (STEM).
+The goal of the Art of STEM competetion is to highlight our STEM students’ endeavors in an exciting and appealing way.
+UGA Graduate and Undergraduate students were asked to submit photographic or illustrative images that relate to their research, classes, hobbies, or interests in science, technology, engineering, and mathematics (STEM).
 Conceived as an outreach tool, winning entries should resonate with scientists and non-scientists alike.

 Below are some submissions from the previous Art of STEM competition in 2017, you can find the full submissions and winners here.